-- 61. Plaintiff has suffered "direct physical loss of or damage" to its property due to the COVID-19 Pandemic.
-Among other things, COVID-19 made Dependent Properties unusable in the way that they had been used before the Pandemic, rendered the properties substantially unusable and uninhabitable, intruded upon the properties, damaged the properties, prevented physical access to and use of the properties, and caused a suspension of business operations at the properties. - 62.
-This loss is physical.
-Instead of being able to operate Plaintiff's business normally, the Dependent Properties were required to close and prohibit access by Plaintiff.
+78. Plaintiff has suffered "direct physical loss of or damage" to its property due to the COVID-19 Pandemic.
+Among other things, COVID-19 made the Insured Property unusable in the way that it had been used before the Pandemic, rendered the property substantially unusable and uninhabitable, intruded upon the property, damaged the property, prevented physical access to and use of the property, and caused a suspension of business operations at the property.

+79. The COVID-19 Pandemic also caused physical loss and damage to property near Plaintiff's Insured Property.

+80. This loss is physical.
+Instead of being able to operate Plaintiff's business normally, the Insured Property was required to physically alter and drastically reduce operations, and even to close entirely.
 To do anything else would lead to the emergence or reemergence of COVID-19 at the location.
+Given the widespread prevalence of COVID-19, even limited use of the Insured Property was not reasonably safe for extended periods.
+The high probability of illness and contamination prevents the full physical use of the property.

+81. Plaintiff's Insured Property is not a closed environment, and because people-staff, customers, community members, and others-constantly cycle in and out, there is an ever-present risk that the Insured Property is contaminated and would continue to be contaminated.

+82. Businesses like Plaintiff's are more susceptible to being or becoming contaminated, as both respiratory droplets and fomites are more likely to be retained on the Insured Property and remain for far longer as compared to a facility with open-air ventilation.

+83. Plaintiff's Insured Property is also highly susceptible to rapid person-to-property transmission of the coronavirus, and vice-versa, because the service nature of the business places staff and customers in close proximity to the property and to one another and because the nature of the business exposes people to high levels of respiratory droplets and fomites being released into the air of the property.

-Given the widespread prevalence of COVID-19, even limited use of a Dependent Property was not reasonably safe for extended periods.
-The high probability of illness and contamination prevents the full physical use of the property. - 63.
-Businesses like Plaintiff's are more susceptible to being or becoming contaminated, as travels to various Dependent Properties where the coronavirus might be present. - 64.
-Because of the nature of COVID-19 as described above, relating to its persistence in locations and the prospect of causing asymptomatic responses in some people, the risk of infection to persons is not only high, but could cause persons with asymptomatic responses to then come into contact with others who would not be so fortunate as to suffer merely an asymptomatic response, and instead suffer serious illness.
+84. Because of the nature of COVID-19 as described above, relating to its persistence in locations and the prospect of causing asymptomatic responses in some people, the risk of infection to persons is not only high, but could cause persons with asymptomatic responses to then come into contact with others who would not be so fortunate as to suffer merely an asymptomatic response, and instead suffer serious illness.

-65. The virus is physically impacting Plaintiff.
+85. The virus is physically impacting Plaintiff.
 Any effort by Defendant to deny the reality that the virus causes physical loss and damage would constitute a false and potentially fraudulent misrepresentation that could endanger Plaintiff and the public.

-66. Plaintiff specifically sought coverage for business interruption losses and extra expenses and paid premiums for such coverage with an expectation that the Policy provided such coverage, with no disclosures to the contrary being made to Plaintiff by Defendant or their agents.
+86. Plaintiff specifically sought coverage for business interruption losses and extra expenses and paid premiums for such coverage with an expectation that the Policy provided such coverage, with no disclosures to the contrary being made to Plaintiff by Defendant or their agents.

-67. A declaratory judgment determining that the coverage provided under the Policy exists is necessary so as to prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authority Orders.
+87. A declaratory judgment determining that the coverage provided under the Policy exists is necessary so as to prevent Plaintiff from being left without vital coverage acquired to ensure the survival of the business due to the shutdown caused by the civil authority Orders.
 As a result of these Orders, Plaintiff has incurred, and continues to incur, among other things, a substantial loss of business income and additional expenses covered under the Policy.